General enquiries: 0800 326 5559

 Psychotherapy treatment for addiction enables psychological recovery by doing the following:

-1. Providing a safe space to identify the root causes of addiction.
-This is more comfortably done with a trained professional who isn’t attached to a patient in a personal way.
+1. Providing a safe space to identify the root causes of addiction – This is more comfortably done with a trained professional who isn’t attached to a patient in a personal way.

-2. Facing trauma.
-Thinking and feeling the emotional responses to deeply traumatic experiences from the past or that exist in the present can be challenging.
-Therapy enables a person to face trauma in the safest way through using effective techniques.
+2. Facing trauma – Thinking and feeling the emotional responses to deeply traumatic experiences from the past or that exist in the present can be challenging – Therapy enables a person to face trauma in the safest way through using effective techniques.

-3. Overcoming trauma.
-Processing the feelings left over from uncomfortable and traumatic events enables a person to move towards recovery.
+3. Overcoming trauma – Processing the feelings left over from uncomfortable and traumatic events enables a person to move towards recovery.

-Psychotherapy can be challenging.
-Moreso because of what is required when a person participates.
 Being open to sharing and being completely honest is essential.
 Only with this approach and within this space is true healing able to occur.

-Will psychotherapy cure me?
+Will psychotherapy for addiction treatment cure me?

 Psychotherapy is a treatment.
 Like all treatments, it will be more effective on some people than others.
 For it to be most efficient, the patient needs to totally engage with the psychotherapist and be open to participating fully.
 It takes courage, work, and willingness.